WORST MISTAKE PEOPLE MAKE AT DISABILITY HEARING

 You also need an attorney with experience to represent you in court.
 Find out here what medical evidence you need to submit to win your disability hearing.

-At Cannon Disability Law, we have successfully won over 20,000 disability cases.
-We have the experience that you need to win your SSD and/or SSI disability benefits.
-If you need representation at your hearing, contact Cannon Disability Law.
+At Cannon Disability Law, we have won over 20,000 SSDI and SSI cases.
+We have the experience that you need to win your SSD and SSI benefits.
+If you need a lawyer at your hearing, contact Cannon Disability Law.
 Put our experience to work for you and we will keep you from making big mistakes.

-If you want to learn more about the representatives at Cannon Disability Law you can go to our About Us page.
+If you want to learn more about the lawyers at Cannon Disability Law you can go to our About Us page.
 For example, Andria Summers can help you prepare for your hearing.
-She has also won thousands of disability cases.
-Dianna Cannon has been representing disability claimants for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
+She has also won thousands of Social Security cases.
+Dianna Cannon has been helping claimants win benefit for over thirty years.
+Brett Bunkall also has years of experience helping people obtain their SSI and SSD benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Our specialists can help you apply for disability benefits using the SSA’s website.
+Our lawyers and staff can help you apply for disability benefits using the SSA’s website.
 Likewise, if you need an appeal, we can help you do that too.

 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
 You can learn more about SSA’s appeal forms here.
 Call us for free today.

-Additionally, we represent clients in many states, including Nevada, Utah, Idaho, and California Find out more about Nevada disability benefits here.
+Additionally, we help clients in many states, including Nevada, Utah, Idaho, and California.
+Find out more about Nevada disability benefits here.
 Learn more about Utah disability benefits and California disability benefits here.

-No matter where you live, we want to be your disability legal team.
-Also, no matter what state you live in, we can talk to you for free about your case.
+No matter where you live, we want to be your legal team.
 Contact us today.
-We will do our best to help you so you don’t make any of the worst mistakes prior to your disability hearing.
+We will do our best to help you so you don’t make any of the worst mistakes prior to your Social Security hearing.